H2OKing89/node-red_home_automation/docs/notifications/home_assistant_mobile_app.md

 ## Home Assistant Actionable Notification Reference (YAML Examples & Literature)

 The following section provides official Home Assistant documentation and YAML examples for actionable notifications.
-These are useful for understanding how notification actions work natively in Home Assistant, and how they relate to Node-RED notification flows.
+These are useful for understanding how notification actions work natively in Home Assistant automations.

 ## Actionable Notifications (Official Home Assistant Literature)

 Actionable notifications allow you to add buttons to notifications, which send events to Home Assistant when tapped.
 These events can be used in automations to perform actions such as sounding alarms, opening doors, or running scripts.

 **Example YAML:**